adyen-examples/adyen-vue-online-payments/README.md

 This repository showcases a PCI-compliant integration of the [Sessions Flow](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/), the default integration that we recommend for merchants.
 Explore this simplified e-commerce demo to discover the code, libraries and configuration you need to enable various payment options in your checkout experience.

+The application is implemented in Typescript (5.0) using Nuxt v3 and Vue 3+.

 ![Card checkout demo](assets/images/cardcheckout.gif)

 The demo leverages Adyen's API Library for Node.js ([GitHub](https://github.com/Adyen/adyen-node-api-library) | [Docs](https://docs.adyen.com/development-resources/libraries#javascript)).